 I'm free for 'Tea'

-Happy 90th birthday to an indestructible tune and the world's most lucrative dummy lyric.
+Happy second birthday to The Mark Steyn Club, and raise your teacup to an indestructible tune and the world's most lucrative dummy lyric.